chrisjameschamp/DIY-Active-Pedal-Design/Design Files/Slider/README.md

 ## Design

-This is the second design iteration of the Pedal Arm.
-The first version had mounting brackets approximately 25mm lower, which increased travel but reduced usable servo force.
-Since that much travel isn’t necessary, I moved the brackets upward — nearly doubling the effective braking force the servos can handle.
+The slider is designed to be simple, functional, and easy to assemble.

 ## 3D Printing

-The arm is designed to be 3d printed, it could be CNC machined as well, although it would probably not be super easy and/or cheap.
+The slider is designed to be 3d printed, it could be CNC machined as well, although it would probably not be super easy and/or cheap.
 If it were to be CNC machined however, there are a lot of areas that could be simplified or adjusted with drill taps to eliminate the use of some hardware.

 ### Material Options